South Jersey Prenuptial Agreement Attorneys

-At Rigden, Lieberman & Mignogna, P.A., we can help Burlington County, Camden County, Gloucester County, Mercer County, Atlantic County, Cape May County, Salem County, Cumberland County, and Ocean County, New Jersey, residents with their prenuptial agreements.
+At Rigden Lieberman Mignogna, P.A., we can help Burlington County, Camden County, Gloucester County, Mercer County, Atlantic County, Cape May County, Salem County, Cumberland County, and Ocean County, New Jersey, residents with their prenuptial agreements.

 What Is a Prenuptial Agreement?

 A prenuptial agreement is a legal contract between two people who intend to get married.
-The purpose of a prenup is to legally protect premarital assets, and in some cases, assets acquired after the marriage, so that in the event of a divorce, your separate property is exempt from equitable distribution.
+The purpose of a prenup is to legally protect premarital assets and, in some cases, assets acquired after the marriage, so that in the event of a divorce, your separate property is exempt from equitable distribution.

 The Importance of a Prenuptial Agreement